 As if going solar didn’t have enough benefits (lowering utility bills and protecting the environment to name a few), solar owners qualify for rebates and incentives that help lower the cost of installing solar panels.
 These discounts on your solar system make it even more affordable to go solar.

 No need to worry about filling out complicated forms.
 As part of our solar services, we will take care of the utility rebate paperwork and enroll you in the net metering program.

 Federal Tax Credit

-California homeowners can receive a 30% federal tax credit for solar electric panels installed between now and December 31, 2016.
+California homeowners can receive a 30% federal tax credit for solar electric panels installed between now and December 31, 2019 and step down thereafter.
 You will receive a credit against your income tax liability for 30% of the total installation cost and any unused credits can be carried forward to the next year.
 Learn more about how the Federal Tax Credit works by visiting the AMECO Solar blog.